open-rmf/crossflow/handbook/src/scopes.md

 * **Continuous**: The order queue of the operation is cleared out for this session.
 The next time the service runs, it will no longer see any orders related to this session.
+* **Workflow**: The input message storage of the operation is cleared out, **and** the inner workflow is sent a cancellation signal.
+Any uninterruptible scopes within the workflow will be brought to a finish, and cleanup will be performed on the workflow's operations and buffers.
+The cleanup of this operation is considered finished when we are notified that the inner workflow's cleanup has finished.

 ### Buffer Cleanup